-Refer to the "Maintenance Schedule" in Section 8 for the proper maintenance intervals.
+Refer to "Maintenance Schedule" for further information.

 The air cleaner can provide protection in the case of engine backfire.
 Do not remove the air cleaner unless it is necessary for repair or maintenance.
 Make sure that no one is near the engine compartment before starting the vehicle with the air cleaner removed.
 Failure to do so can result in serious personal injury.